billyfletcher5000/streak-the-spire/README.md

 1. Download the latest StreakTheSpire.JAR from the Releases page
 2. Copy StreakTheSpire.JAR to your Slay the Spire install directory's "mods" folder
 3. Run the game with mods enabled
+4. Select "BaseMod" from the list in Mod Loader if it isn't already selected
-4. Select "Streak the Spire" from the list in Mod Loader
+5. Select "Streak the Spire" from the list in Mod Loader
-5. Hit Play!
+6. Hit Play!

 ## Configuring Streak the Spire